veltman/learninglunches/xmljson/README.md

     }

 Notice that the fight has three properties: the location, the date, and the fighters.
 The value of "fighters" is an array (a list) with two items.
 Each of those items is itself an object describing the individual fighter's characteristics.
 Most of that data is just a number, but, for example, "nicknames" is an array because a boxer can have any number of nicknames.
 If you knew every boxer would have exactly one nickname, you wouldn't need to make that an array.

-## Bonus level: how this stuff gets used ##

-One of the things that makes XML and JSON great formats for data is their flexibility.
-They can both simultaneously express information about things and relationships between them in a consistent way.
-This makes them easy to **traverse** and **parse** with a small amount of code.
-You can write a program that says "do this for every item in an array", or "do this for every `<city>` element," or "look up this property by name."
-From these humble beginnings, a whole lot is possible.